Living nomadic for 30 years - exploring 120+ countries

 Hi, I'm Michael Robert Powell - call me MRP, if you want.

-My story isn't the cliched: "I quit my job and sold everything to travel the world."
+Anyway, my story is not that cliche: "I quit my job and sold everything to travel the world."
 No, I didn't get near the career treadmill.

 But things changed.

-For decades I wandered alone, without any social circle.
+For decades I backpacked the world alone, without any social circle.